-People with diabetes are at risk of kidney disease (nephropathy) due to changes in the small blood vessels of the kidneys.
+People with diabetes are at risk of (nephropathy) due to changes in the small blood vessels of the kidneys.
 Kidney disease is painless and does not cause symptoms until it is advanced.

 Screening is very important.
-Kidney damage can be diagnosed early by detecting microalbumin (very small amounts of protein) in the urine.
-Everyone with diabetes should have a urine check for microalbumin at least once a year.
-Your doctor will also monitor your kidney function, including estimated glomerular filtration rate (e-GFR), with a blood test.
+Kidney damage can be diagnosed early by checking for microalbumin (very small amounts of protein) in the urine at least once a year.
+Your doctor will also check your kidney function, including estimated glomerular filtration rate (e-GFR), with a blood test.

 If problems are picked up early, nephropathy can be slowed or prevented with the right treatment.
-Medication called ACE inhibitors and angiotensin receptor antagonists helps to protect the kidneys from further damage.
+Medicine called ACE inhibitors and angiotensin receptor antagonists help to protect the kidneys from further damage.
 These tablets can also be used to treat high blood pressure.

 To help prevent nerve damage: